raikilon/dev-notes/aws/saa-c03/aws.md

 - **CloudWatch Logs**: Monitors and stores log data.
 - **CloudWatch Events**: CloudWatch Events (now EventBridge): Captures real-time AWS service events or scheduled events and routes them to targets such as Lambda functions, SNS topics, or SQS queues for automated processing.

-Some metrics are collected automatically, while others require an agent installation.
+Some metrics are collected automatically, while others require an agent installation or the use of the CloudWatch API.

 ![](images/cloudwatch.png)